revature-bubble-mobile/Mobile/general-documentation.md

 All updates to the database communicate directly with the Firebase Database.

-- any Put request will remove and replace all data under the route specified with the data given within the body of the request.
+- any Put request will remove and replace all data under the route specified with the data given within the body of the request. (non-specified values will be removed).
+If the resource does not exist it will be created.
 - any Patch will add, and or replace, only properties specified within the body of the request.
   -If the properties exist, they will be replaced.
-  -if they do not exist, they will be added.
+  -if they do not exist, they will be added

 Both verbs will send back the object in the database as a JSON with the updated changes.